naoko-portfolio/tcp-udp-socket-programming-cpp/README.md

 At first, I thought TCP would be faster because it remembers the server's address after `connect()`, while UDP specifies the destination address every time with `sendto()`.

 However, I learned that specifying the destination address takes very little time.
 The main reason TCP is slower is that it establishes a connection, acknowledges received data (ACK), retransmits lost packets when necessary, and guarantees reliable, ordered delivery.
 UDP skips these reliability features, making it much faster.
-**Key takeaway:** UDP prioritizes speed, while TCP prioritizes reliability.
+The key takeaway is that UDP prioritizes speed, while TCP prioritizes reliability.

 ## Reflection

-Before this project, I knew that UDP is faster than TCP and that TCP is more reliable, but it was only theoretical knowledge.
+Before this project, I knew that UDP is faster than TCP and that TCP is more reliable, but my understanding was mostly theoretical.
 By implementing both protocols, capturing packets with Wireshark, and analyzing the communication, I gained a much deeper understanding of how UDP and TCP actually work.

 This hands-on experience made networking much more interesting to me.
 I especially enjoyed drawing communication diagrams and visualizing how data flows between the client and the server.
 It helped me connect networking concepts with real packet behavior and strengthened my understanding of socket programming.

 ## What I Learned

-At the beginning of this project, I was confused about why `ls` did not work and why I had to use `dir`.
-I used to use a Mac and learned Linux at that time, so I was used to typing `ls`.
+At the beginning of this project, I was confused about why the `ls` command did not work and why I had to use `dir`.
+I used to use a Mac and learned Linux command-line basics at that time, so I was used to typing `ls`.
 Since I am now using Windows Command Prompt, I needed to use `dir` instead.
 After looking into the reason, I realized that `ls` is a Linux/macOS command, while `dir` is the equivalent command in Windows.

 ## Skills Demonstrated